signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 In the _SSL certificate_ dropdown, select the certificate you created in the previous step.
 Click the _Add_ button, you will be redirected back.
 Scroll the page to the end and click the _Apply_ button.

-4. **Update the DNS record** Copy your environment AWS URL.
+**4. Update the DNS record** Copy your environment AWS URL.
 For example, you can copy the link from the left menu from the _Go to environment_ item:

 ![image](https://user-images.githubusercontent.com/125164513/227393220-eb9f52f4-afc9-4867-959c-d0141bbcb6ba.png)